• Skip to primary navigation

 Jump to Recipe Print Recipe

-This clever one tray teriyaki noodles dish will bring a big smile to your face!
-Ridiculously delicious and loaded with vegetables, spices, bold flavours, this dish comes together entirely in the oven (yes, you read it right - no stove top cooking!)
-Plus it is vegan and gluten free, yay!
+This Asian noodle soup will bring a big smile to your face!
+Ridiculously delicious and loaded with vegetables and bold flavors, this dish has a homemade broth made from scratch and comes together entirely in the oven (yes, you read that right—no stovetop cooking!).
+Dinner sorted!

 Jump to: